Xilophor/Lethal-Company-Mod-Templates/content/Harmony/README.md

 ```

 In this case we include the type of the class we're patching in the attribute
-before our `PlayerControllerBPatches` class,
+before our `ExampleTVPatch` class,
-as our class will only patch the `PlayerControllerB` class.
+as our class will only patch the `TVScript` class.